lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/library/README.md

 ![img_6.png](img_6.png)

+R10: The system should be able to keep a record of who issued or reserved a particular book and on which date.

+Book lending

 Similar to book reservations, book lending is also a part of the system since the BookLending class manages the process of checking out the book items.
 The information like the book lending date, due date, return date, etc. is being handled or processed in this class.

 ![img_7.png](img_7.png)

+Notification

 Notification is an abstract class.
 If the book is not returned within the due date, then the class notification is responsible for informing library members by sending a notification.
 Every notification has an ID, creation date, and content in it.
 The notification can be either a postal notification or an email notification.